-Marden Petrie, Psy.D., is a Clinical Psychologist who relocated from Minnesota to Arizona in 2011 and is currently supervising SAPIC interns in conducting assessments, and in private practice in the Tucson area.
+Marden Petrie, Psy.D., is a Clinical Psychologist who relocated from Minnesota to Arizona in 2011 and is currently a per diem supervising SAPIC interns in conducting assessments, and in private practice in the Tucson area.
 She returned to school in 2001 after a rewarding 25-year career as a marketing executive to obtain a doctorate in Clinical Psychology and has trained and practiced in a variety of multidisciplinary clinical settings, including Methodist Hospital-Eating Disorder Institute, Hazelden Center for Youth and Families, and St. Olaf University Counseling Center.
 In addition, she volunteered for two years as a part-time therapist at the Walk-in Counseling Center in Minneapolis, which is the last remaining privately funded, free, community mental health center in the nation.
 She completed her APA accredited Internship and full-time Fellowship, funded by the George Foundation, at the Hamm Memorial Psychiatric Clinic in St. Paul, Minnesota.
 She has worked with individuals, couples, and groups with various presenting concerns to better understand strengths and vulnerabilities, restore stability, build resilience, and expand relational understanding and flexibility.
 She has supervised Interns and Postdocs in various residential and outpatient settings.
 Trained in several traditions including psychodynamic and cognitive behavioral, she has found attachment theory to be a useful tool for understanding and treating a variety of mental health challenges.
 Her style is warm, collaborative, and honest.

 APA Commission on Accreditation contact information:American Psychological Association

 750 First Street, NE

 Washington, DC 20002-4242